BJP to Win 113 Seats, INC 76 Seats: Rajasthan Opinion Poll 2023

 Rajasthan Elections 2023 Opinion Poll: BJP is set to win the upcoming assembly election in Rajasthan as per the polls.

 Latest Rajasthan Election Seats Prediction: BJP: 113 seats INC: 76 seats

-The upcoming Rajasthan elections, set to take place in December or earlier, have become a crucial battleground for the Congress Momentum.
-The party is faced with the daunting challenge of anti-incumbency, which adds immense significance to these elections.
+The upcoming Rajasthan election, set to take place on November 25th, has become a crucial battleground for the Congress.
+The party is faced with the daunting challenge of anti-incumbency, which adds immense significance to this election.
 Building on the momentum gained from their success in Karnataka, the Congress is striving to overcome the odds and secure a victory in Rajasthan.

 Meanwhile, the Bharatiya Janata Party (BJP) finds itself in a position where it must make a strong comeback in the state.
 With the Lok Sabha Elections scheduled for the following year, Rajasthan’s significance is further magnified for the BJP.
 In the 2019 Lok Sabha Elections, the party had an impressive performance, securing 24 out of the 25 seats in Rajasthan.

 Rajasthan Opinion Poll 2023: Who is leading?

 - Polls: BJP

 - Google Trends: BJP